firstrow/go-outdated/readme.md

 # go-outdated

-Go-outdated helps to find outdated packages hosted on github.com in your golang project.
+Go-outdated is minimalistic library that helps to find outdated packages hosted on github.com in your golang project.

 ![Dashboard](https://raw.githubusercontent.com/firstrow/go-outdated/master/sample.png)